BigDataWUR/AgML-CY-Bench/data_preparation/DATA-CARD-TEMPLATE.md

 *Mandatory*.
 If not sure, we only provide a link for download instead of redistributing it ourselves.
 Field should be filled even if no license is stated.
 Point to any platform where the data has been redistributed.

 ## How to cite
-Include the expected citation for the data here.
+Include the expected citation for the data and paper (if available) here.
 References can be more general (including citations to other data or papers).

 ## Additional information
 *Optional*.